94 Assisted Living Communities near Dallas

 Whether you want to maintain greater independence while living at home or want to enjoy additional services in your senior living community, Seniorly has compiled a detailed list of the most helpful apps and websites to achieve those goals.
 You don't have to worry about your own mobility or proximity to local services with the help of apps that can do everything from coordinate the delivery of groceries right to your door to arranging for a pet care service to come feed, groom, and walk your dog in your assisted living community.
 With these services, you can maintain greater independence at home and at your senior living property.
 To learn more about these apps and services, visit our website here to read about 19 helpful services for aging citizens in the Dallas area.

-Resources for Caregivers in the Dallas area
+Resources for Caregivers in Dallas

 If you are caring for an aging parent or another family member, it's important to realize that you aren’t alone in ensuring the health and well-being of older family members.
 Caregiver resources are available from private organizations and local government agencies in Dallas, which make it easier to provide seniors with quality care while ensuring you take care of yourself as well.
 We have an extensive selection here of caregiver resources in Dallas.